jmquigley/halfback/README.md

     })
 ```

 An instance of the [Scaffold](docs/index.md) class is created.
 Methods can be chained to this instance to queue commands.
-The first command above runs the uname command on the remote server.
+The first command above runs the `uname` command on the remote server.
 It runs it as the `centos` user.
 The second command dumps a sorted list of environment variables using sudo.
 This assumes that the SSH user `centos` has sudo permissions (or this command will fail).
 The third chained command creates a directory named `/var/log/myapp` and sets the permissions/ownership of the directory.
 The fourth command takes a file on the local machine and moves it to the remote machine.
 It works with text files only.
 All four of these commands are added to a queue.
 Execution starts when the `go` command is called.
 It processes each command in order.
 When it finishes a callback is executed.
-It uses the first parameter as an `err` convention.
+The callback uses the ["error first callback" convention](http://fredkschott.com/post/2014/03/understanding-error-first-callbacks-in-node-js/) in node.

 ## API
 The module is composed of one class named [Scaffold](docs/index.md).
 It has the following public functions: